OrenGitHub/COMPILATION_IDC_FOR_STUDENTS/FOLDER_2_EXERCISES/EX4/EX4.md

 into human readable ones with [llvm-dis][llvm-dis-link].
 Human readable (\*.ll) bitcode files can be transformed into machine readable ones with [llvm-as][llvm-as-link].
-In this exercise you will translate an input Poseidon program into a human readable (\*.ll) bitcode file.
+In this exercise you will translate the input Poseidon program into a human readable (\*.ll) bitcode file.
 Then, in order to check you work, the human readable bitcode file will be translated into a proper machine readable bitcode file, and linked with [clang][clang-link] to a native executable.

-The input for this exercise is a semantically valid Poseidon program, and the output is a human readable (\*.ll) bitcode file.

 [LLVM-link]:https://llvm.org/
 [bitcode-link]:https://llvm.org/docs/LangRef.html